ismailsergengocmen/ProcessSmells/README.md

 # Replication Package
-This package contains resources used in "Enhanced Code Reviews Using Pull Request Based Change Impact Analysis".
+This package contains resources used in "Process Smells In Practice: An Evaluative Case Study".

 ## Contents
 | Content  | Location |